Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 On **Duet 3 Mini 5+** running RRF 3.5/3.4.6 and later, you can use either of the wiring schemes, i.e. connect all wires to the temperature daughterboard connector, or connect CS and INT1 to IO_n.out and IO_n.in.
 Using the wiring scheme that connects all wires to the TEMP_DB connector, the CS pin connects to SPI.CS2 and the INT1 pin to SPI.CS1.
 You can't stack the connector on top of a temperature daughterboard, unless you connect CS and INT1 to IO_n.out and IO_n.in.

 In RRF 3.4 and earlier, only the IO_n.IN pins have interrupt capability, so choose one of the IO_n ports with both input and output connections.
 For example, using IO_3, connect the accelerometer CS pin to IO_3.OUT and the accelerometer INT1 pin to IO_3.IN.

+**NOTE:** Some users have found it difficult to get SPI-connected accelerometers to work with the Duet 3 Mini 5+.
+We have found that one reason for this is that transitions on SDO are capacitively coupled into CS in the cable, especially if these signals use adjacent conductors.
+This causes a glitch on CS of a few nanoseconds, which is sufficient to cause the accelerometer to stop transmitting.
+This is why we recommend that you keep the CS signal away from other signal wires.
+Where this has not been done and the CS wire runs next to the SDO wire, a resistor with value between 100 ohms and 1K in series with SDO at the accelerometer end of the cable has solved the problem for some users.

 #### Duet 2 WiFi/Ethernet and Duex